xxl4/me/source/_posts/How-to-work-with-hatme.md

 [Airwallex PHP SDK](https://github.com/xxl4/airwallex-php-sdk)

-# How to mionitor the Customer action,envent in Hatme
+# How to tracking the customer action in Hatme

 We use the Google Analytics to monitor the customer action, and we use the Google Tag Manager to monitor the customer event.